EyasuTeshome/shifttracker/job-search/define-your-dream-companies.md

 *Check out this FAQ if you need a refresher on [Google Doc submission best practices](https://microverse.zendesk.com/hc/en-us/articles/360063156813)*

-From your current knowledge of drafting dream companies to work for, use this activity to list create your dream companies' wishlist.
+From your current knowledge of drafting dream companies to work for, use this activity to create your dream companies' wishlist.

 **Exercise template to copy:** [Dream companies' wishlist assessment](https://docs.google.com/document/d/1KoFRY0OnmYQUP3QewaUn7oU-vpf_Xj4ed-ka_5NPN4E/edit?usp=sharing)